codsen/codsen/packages/json-variables/README.md

 //    }
 ```

 If variables reference keys which have values that reference other keys, that's fine.
-Just ensure there's no closed loop.
+Just ensure there's _no closed loop_.
+Otherwise, renderer will `throw` and error.

 ```js
 const jv = require('json-variables')